lucasmoten/ods19/docs/home.md

 + contentSize: 1511 (string) - The length of the object's content stream, if present.
 For objects without a content stream, this value will be 0.
 + properties: Property (array[Property]) - Array of custom properties associated with the object.
 + permissions: Permission (array[Permission]) - Array of permissions associated with this object.
++ isPDFAvailable: `false` (boolean) - Indicates if a PDF rendition is available for this object.
++ isUSPersonsData: `false` (boolean) - Indicates if this object contains US Persons data.
++ isFOIAExempt: `false` (boolean) - Indicates if this object is exempt from Freedom of Information Act requests.

 ## ObjectRespDeleted (object)